 - This team also acts as a liaison between Accessibility and First Aid as needed.

 - The Accessibility Team reports to the Accessibility Team Lead, the fantastically steady and dependable Bobbi Garcia.

 Our Welcome and Canvassing Teams work in tandem to give and collect information from Trans Pride Attendees.

 - The Welcome Team welcomes folks to the park, can give directions to booths, offer an entertainment schedule, and take donations.

-- The Welcome Team reports to Kym Hines and Canvassing Team reports to .
+- The Welcome Team reports to the ever-present and helpful Kym Hines and Canvassing Team reports to .

 Our Merchandise and Fulfillment Teams handle all of the items we sell or people have earned through donations prior to Pride.